- Infrastructure as a service (IaaS) is a computing model that allows businesses to access computer hardware in the cloud.

 As businesses become more technologically advanced, many are adopting an IaaS model for their infrastructure.
 While it can be a daunting task to outsource, having your company’s infrastructure in an IaaS can actually reduce costs and increase flexibility.

-The main appeal behind any cloud computing service is that the hardware and software used is virtualized.
-The hardware resources used in IaaS are pulled from multiple servers and networks located across multiple offsite data centers, and maintained independently of the company using the service.
-An organization simply pays a monthly fee to use these resources as needed internally, and the cloud host is responsible for ensuring the ongoing care of the hardware and virtualized services.
+Infrastructure as a service (IaaS) is a cloud computing model that provides access to computer hardware in a cloud-based environment.
+The main appeal of any cloud computing service is the virtualized hardware and software.
+The hardware resources in IaaS are pulled from multiple servers and networks located across multiple offsite data centers, and maintained independently of your company.
+You simply pay a monthly fee to use these resources as needed internally, and the cloud host is responsible for the ongoing care of the hardware and virtualized services.

 The benefits of IaaS

 IaaS caters to the same consumer mentality as PaaS and SaaS, in that you can use these services as cost-effective and easily scalable methods of creating IT solutions.
 The complexities and expenses associated with an IT infrastructure are considerable, but they are easily overcome through a cloud provider.
 For example, if your business needs to grow quickly with operational fluctuations, you can tap into cloud resources as needed rather than purchasing, installing, and integrating new hardware internally.
 [Related: Small Business Guide to Cloud Computing]

 The capabilities of IaaS are quite numerous, offering the following solutions.

 - Enterprise-level infrastructure: IaaS establishes an internal business network in the form of a private cloud and virtual local networks, utilizing a pooled server to store company data and run the needed applications each day.
 This basic structure allows for easy business expansion while still providing necessary data protection in a cloud setting.